Suriname: Natural Landscape

 Landforms

-Low-lying coastal plains and dense rainforests primarily characterize Suriname's terrain and lack extensive mountain ranges.
+Low-lying coastal plains and dense rainforests primarily characterize Suriname's terrain, which lacks extensive mountain ranges.
 However, some notable highlands and isolated mountains exist, particularly within the larger Guiana Highlands.

 The main mountain ranges in Suriname include: